Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 A certain level of cognitive dissonance is required to continue with the violence of colonialism, and racism is often both the source and excuse for this.
 As with any lie, conflicting facts and disproving observations will begin to appear over time.
 Within the life of Ngola Nzinga, the cracks begin to appear rather quickly, and though much of the truth is likely out of reach, the lies have begun to peel away.

 Born in 1583, Nzinga was accurately predicted for greatness.
 As her mother gave birth to her, they found Nzinga had the umbilical cord wrapped around her throat, which was the source of her name and the early belief that she would grow up to be a wise, powerful, and proud person.
 This quickly proved to be true.
 Her father, the Ngola (translatable to king), took an interest in Nzinga and her training, taking her to battles with him, teaching her how to fight, and letting her learn multiple languages.
-At the time, the Kingdom of Ndongo (now Angola) was at war with the Portuguese.
+At the time, the Kingdom of Ndongo (now Angola) was at war with Portugal.
 Portugal tried to gain dominion over the nation to create a slave trade and send missionaries in, all of which Nzinga’s father fought against.

 Unfortunately, due to her father favouring her, when her brother took his place as Ngola, he saw her as a direct threat.
 Though there hasn’t been record found suggesting a female ruler of Ndongo before Nzinga, her brother was likely more afraid of the possibility of Nzinga giving birth to someone who would dethrone him.
 In general, he was not a particularly popular ruler, believed to more or less be a puppet of colonial powers, and overall weak.
 He struck out at his sister, killing her son and sterilizing her.
 Still, she was sent for when her brother got in over his head with the Portuguese.